Men of Courage Barbershop Challenge

 - Commitment to and execution of programming related to Men of Courage and changing the narrative around African American Men.

 - Number of community members engaged in Men of Courage Barbershop Challenge programming.

 - Overall quality of the barbershop’s Men of Courage programming.

 Community Project Evaluation:

 Each proposal will be evaluated for the feasibility of the plan and positive community impact to determine the winner.
-A small group of community stakeholders and Ford and Charles H. Wright Museum. representatives will sit on panel to evaluate the three finalists.
+A small group of community stakeholders and Ford and The Reginald F. Lewis Museum of Maryland African-American History & Culture representatives will sit on panel to evaluate the three finalists.